 That’s not all HBO has to offer — heck, it’s not even HBO’s only show tied to Alec Berg.
 In addition to “Silicon Valley,” the former “Curb” writer has “Barry” hitting in March.
 Co-created with Bill Hader, the hitman comedy is getting solid early buzz and could be another HBO comedy contender, in addition to “Insecure,” which nabbed a ton of great press for its excellent second season.

 Even with all those in mind, there are far more legitimate threats up for consideration.
-“SMILF” made a splash for Showtime; “American Vandal” has a passionate fan base that’s constantly expanding on Netflix (and the same could be said for “Dear White People”); “Casual” will look to go out on top in its final season; “The Good Place” is a critic’s darling with a beloved Emmy figure in a lead role; and “You’re the Worst” remains one of FX Networks’ sharpest, most relevant offerings.
+“SMILF” made a splash for Showtime; “Dear White People” has a passionate fan base that’s constantly expanding on Netflix; “Casual” will look to go out on top in its final season; “The Good Place” is a critic’s darling with a beloved Emmy figure in a lead role; and “You’re the Worst” remains one of FX Networks’ sharpest, most relevant offerings.

 Below are IndieWire TV Critic Ben Travers’ predictions for Outstanding Comedy Series (listed in alphabetical order), which will be updated throughout the season.
 Make sure to keep checking IndieWire for all the latest buzz and highlights from the 2018 race, and read predictions in the rest of the categories, as well.